You’re pregnant and have COVID-19?

 |Rest period (no open visiting)||1pm – 3pm|

 Include icons for features

-As soon as you are well you will need to transfer to a primary birthing unit for your postnatal stay, or to St George's Maternity Centre if our facilities are full.
+As soon as you are well you will need to transfer to a primary birthing unit for your postnatal stay.
 If you have had a caesarean section this will commonly occur between 24 - 48 hours.

 If your baby is in the Neonatal Unit you will be admitted to Maternity Ward for 48 hours and maybe discharged home while your baby remains in hospital.